qjhart/dwr-calsimetaw/README.md

 ### Reproject to CIMIS

 There currently is no makefile to do this.
 We just do that by scripting, which is a bit dumb but there you are.
-In the ca-daily-prism code, you use
+In the ca-daily-prism code, you use the following.
+Note that the make script runs the calsimetaw method for ET.

 ```{bash}
 # Let's say we have the first 212 days in stable, but the rest are provisional